What is the Best Fabric for Swimwear? Explained

 - Dries quickly

 - Lightweight and comfortable

-You can, however, slow down this deterioration process by washing your swimsuit with freshwater or a Suit Saver Solution right after swimming.
+However, you can halt this deterioration by washing your swimsuit as soon as you get out of the water with freshwater or a Suit Saver Solution.

 Organic Fabric for Swimwear

 Wearing the organic material is great and will certainly bring you good karma.
 However, it won't make you a really good swimwear.

 Organic textile manufacturers take pleasure in their lack of synthetic content.
 That means no spandex, polyester, or nylon—the very three materials that, in fact, make the best swimsuits.
 Could you not do it unless you find it impossible to imagine having anything other than 100% natural contact your skin?